loxilb-io/loxilbdocs/docs/ha-deploy.md

 Please read this detailed blog about ["Hitless HA"](https://www.loxilb.io/post/k8s-deploying-hitless-and-ha-load-balancing) to know about this feature.

+## Note :

-<b>Note :</b> There are ways to intergrate loxilb with DSR mode, keepalived/BFD, DNS etc. We will keep updating these scenarios.
+There are ways to use loxilb in DSR mode, integrate keepalived/BFD, DNS etc which is still not covered in details in this doc.
+We will keep updating the scenarios.